Aeronautical-Axolotls/JuiceBox/.swm/juicebox-dev-docs.efj9m1jy.sw.md

 ---

 This code defines a struct `SimConstraints` with several methods to modify the constraints of a simulation.
 The `change_gravity` method changes the gravity direction and strength.
-The `toggle_simulation_pause` method toggles the simulation pause by changing the number of incomplete iterations per frame.
+The `toggle_simulation_pause` method toggles the simulation pause by changing the number of incompressibility iterations per frame.
 The `change_incompressibility_timestep` method changes the number of iterations for incompressibility per frame.
 The `change_collision_timestep` method changes the number of iterations for particle collision per frame.

 ```renderscript
 impl SimConstraints {